c-r-lewis/Ansible-Web-Service-Automation-with-Docker/README.md

 ## 1. **Configure Docker Environment**

-The first step is to configure the Docker container to allow Ansible to communicate with it via SSH.
+The first step is configuring the Docker container to allow Ansible to communicate via SSH.
 This section covers setting up SSH and installing required services.

 ### **Generate SSH Key**

-To securely connect to the Docker container from the host machine, an SSH key pair must be generated.
+An SSH key pair must be generated to connect securely to the Docker container from the host machine.
 Run the following command to generate the key pair:

 ```bash
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"